|

 Adenyl Cyclase - A membrane-bound enzyme that converts adenosine monophosphate to cyclic adenosine monophosphate (cAMP), an intracellular second messenger.

 TSH - Short for thyroid-stimulating-hormone, also called thyrotropin, secreted by the anterior pituitary gland; activates adenyl cyclase (cAMP production) in thyroid cells leading to production and release of the thyroid hormones (T4 and T3).
-All activity is mediated by G protein activation.
 The TSH-receptor is the only G-protein-coupled receptor known able to activate all G protein families, an activity directly mimicked by fluoride.

 =====================================